yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/eco_law_fin_basics.md

 * Leveraged Buyout (LBO) 杠杆收购

 A leveraged buyout (LBO) is the acquisition of another company using a significant amount of borrowed money (bonds or loans) to meet the cost of acquisition.

+* Tenor

+Tenor refers to the length of time remaining before a financial contract expires.